Pterostylis chocolatina: Taxonomy and naming

-The chocolate-lip greenhood was first formally described in 2006 by David Jones who gave it the name Bunochilus chocolatinus.
+Chocolate-lip greenhood was first formally described in 2006 by David Jones who gave it the name Bunochilus chocolatinus.
 The description was published in Australian Orchid Research from a specimen collected near Wentworth Falls.
 In 2010, Gary Backhouse changed the name to Pterostylis chocolatina.
 The specific epithet (chocolatina) is a Latin word meaning "chocolate brown", referring to the colour of the labellum.

 Distribution and habitat

 Pterostylis chocolatina grows between grasses and other small plants in moist, tall forest in the western Blue Mountains.